Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

 The MC Drell-Yan $Z/\gamma^{*} \rightarrow e^+e^-$ sample is generated by using the D0 simulation software, based on the leading-order {\sc pythia} generator~\cite{pythia} with the NNPDF2.3~\cite{NNPDF} parton distribution functions (PDFs), followed by a {\sc geant}-based simulation~\cite{geant} of the D0 detector.
 The {\sc pythia} MC samples, with data events from random beam crossings overlaid, are mainly used to understand the geometric acceptance, and the energy scale and resolution of electrons in the calorimeter.

 A new method of electron energy calibration is developed and applied to both the data and MC, which significantly reduces the systematic uncertainty due to the electron energy measurement.
 The weak mixing angle, which is extracted from $A_{FB}$ as a function of $M_{ee}$, depends strongly on the position of the peak value of $M_{ee}$.
 Therefore, it is critical to have a precise electron energy measurement and a consistent measured peak value of $M_{ee}$ from different regions of the detector across various Tevatron running conditions.
-In Ref.~\cite{d0-zee-5fb}, an overall scale factor is applied to simulations to model the detector response for electron energy depositions, where the scale factor is determined by comparing the $M_{ee}$ spectrum in data and MC, yielding a large uncertainty due to background estimation and detector resolution.
+In Ref.~\cite{d0-zee-5fb}, an overall scale factor was applied to simulations to model the detector response for electron energy depositions, where the scale factor is determined by comparing the $M_{ee}$ spectrum in data and MC, yielding a large uncertainty due to background estimation and detector resolution.
 In this analysis, a new energy calibration method is applied to the data and the MC separately.
+The energy measurement depends not only on the $\eta_{\text{det}}$, but also on the instantaneous luminosity~\cite{WmassPRD}.
 For CC electrons, an instantaneous luminosity-dependent scale factor ($\alpha_L^{\text{CC}}$) and an $\eta_{\text{det}}$-dependent scale factor ($\alpha_{\eta}^{\text{CC}}$) are applied to the electron energy.